FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/rain-editor/Rain Editor.rst

 Line 1: Start Time, End Time, Time Interval, \*.asc File Count

-**Important Note**

-**Line 2 of the \*.rfc isn’t necessary.
+.. important:: Line 2 of the \*.rfc isn’t necessary.

                The Rainfall calculator will use all \*.ASC files in the project directory.
-Make sure they are named in ascending order by time.**
+               Make sure they are named in ascending order by time.

-**Time = 0 is not necessary.
+               Time = 0 is not necessary.
                The engine will start the simulation at time and rainfall = zero.
-The rainfall data will interpolate from time = 0 rainfall = 0 to the first interval.**
+               The rainfall data will interpolate from time = 0 rainfall = 0 to the first interval.

 .. image:: ../../img/Rain-Editor/rained010.png